Aortic regurgitation occurs when blood flows retrograde (backwards) across the aortic valve from the aorta into the left ventricle during diastole.

 Hepatic congestion may be associated with right upper quadrant abdominal pain.

-The large stroke volumes and forceful LV contractions may cause head bobbing and awareness of the peripheral pulse.
+The large stroke volumes and forceful left ventricular contractions may cause head bobbing and awareness of the peripheral pulse.
 Angina may occur in the absence of atherosclerotic coronary disease, as the low diastolic pressures in severe aortic regurgitation compromise coronary filling, and the left ventricular hypertrophy increases oxygen demand.
 Other symptoms related to low cardiac output include fatigue, weakness and, in extreme cases, cardiac cachexia.

 Physical Examination – Aortic Regurgitation